choefele/CCHDarwinNotificationCenter/README.md

 `CCHDarwinNotificationCenter` simplifies handling Darwin notifications by:
 - Providing a simple API to send Darwin notifications with one line of code
 - Converting incoming Darwin notifications into notifications that can be received with the `NSNotificationCenter` API
-- Mangling notification identifier strings to receive notifications only from specific endpoints.
+- Mangling notification identifier strings to receive notifications from specific endpoints.

 ## Simple Darwin notification API